 (6) "IV-D case" means a case that has been approved for IV-D services as described in rule 5101:12-10-01.1 of the Administrative Code.

 (7) "IV-D contract" means a mutually binding, legal relationship obligating a private or governmental entity to provide IV-D services in a IV-D case or perform other administrative duties of the CSEA that pertain to a IV-D case in return for payment by the CSEA.
-A IV-D contract is executed through the JFS 07018, "IV-D Contract" ( rev. 11/2012) and JFS 07037, "IV-D Contract Amendment" (rev. 2/2009).
+A IV-D contract is executed through the JFS 07018, "IV-D Contract" ( effective or revised effective date as identified in rule 5101:12-1-99 of the Administrative Code) and JFS 07037, "IV-D Contract Amendment" ( effective or revised effective date as identified in rule 5101:12-1-99 of the Administrative Code).

 (j) JFS 07018;